Batchu-Vikram-Sri-Durganand/MERN_REACT/README.md

 ## Overview

-The tasks in this repository demonstrate the utilization of React framework for responsive and appealing front-end designs, along with their Repository Links.
+The tasks in this repository demonstrate the utilization of the React framework for responsive and appealing front-end designs.

 ## File Structure